Marina the Monk: Legend

+Holy Marina accused, miniature in Speculum Historiale by Vincent of Beauvais, 1423.

 After some time, it was discovered that the inn keeper's daughter was pregnant and, as was agreed, she told her father that "it was the young monk, abba Marinos, who did that to me."
 On hearing the story, the innkeeper went furiously to the abbot of the monastery.
 The abbot calmed him and told him that he would see to the matter.
 He called for and severely reprimanded Marinos.
 Upon realising what was happening, Marinos fell to her knees and wept, (falsely) confessing to the sin and asking forgiveness, preferring to be seen as a man and a sinner than as an honourable woman.
 Enraged, the abbot told Marinos to leave the monastery, and she did so at once and remained outside the gates as a beggar for several years.
-When the inn keeper's daughter gave birth, he took the child and gave him to Marinos who raised the child.
+When the inn keeper's daughter gave birth, he gave the child to Marinos who raised the child.
 Marinos fed the child with sheep's milk, provided by the local shepherds, and remained caring for him outside the monastery for ten years.
 Finally the monks convinced the abbot to allow Marinos to return; he accepted but he also imposed heavy penalties upon Marinos, who was to perform hard labour in cooking, cleaning and carrying water in addition to regular monastic duties and caring for the child.